Update 05 Nov 2012: Please note that this post has been superceded.

 The distinction is subtle but the ramifications are huge.
 No longer will one person submit a patch to a dev list and wait: you’ll publicly clone the master branch and work on your edits in public.
 If anyone else wants to join the party, they can clone the clone.
 Peer review of the clones is public.
 Anyone can download any clone direct from the repo and use it, offer advice, and shape it until it suits everyone.
 We’ll all be involved in that: devs (gatekeepers if you will), enthusiasts and people who want to push Textpattern forward.
 Once a clone has been tested to destruction by the community and it’s ready, a simple Mercurial pull request notifies us so the functionality can be folded into the core.

-And the first job is to port all the existing functionality of Txp’s admin side over to the Spark/Plug framework using the Presentation->Styles tab as a blueprint.
+The first job is to port all the existing functionality of Textpattern’s admin side over to the Spark/Plug framework using the Presentation Styles panel as a blueprint.

 To make all this work, we do need some kind of master list of who’s working on what so we don’t duplicate effort.
 A simple public spreadsheet ought to do it for now.
 If you want to tackle a tab, jot your name down, maybe team up with someone, clone and get cracking.